AviatorIfeanyi/World_Unicorns/README.md

-## An Analysis of the world unicorns
+## An Analysis of the world unicorn companies

 <br/>